hjeffreywang/UCI-Bootcamp-Project-2-ETL/README.md

  - Inspector

 	Indicators is the table which contains our desired values.
 Using sqlite viewer, we find that GDP, urbanization, and internet availability are indicators which could most likely affect suicide rate.

+- Deciding indicators

+	Due to the overwhelming evidence that the introduction of the internet has created an increasingly socially isolated society, percentge of internet availability is measured.
+Since GDP is most accepted measure of wealth, that is another indicator we will query.
+Finally, increased urbanization and increased population density may be a factor that affects suicidal rates, and thus we also queried this.

 - Query